estebanmunchjones2019/academind-next.js-article/Next article.md

 Great! we have successfully created a new post.
-Let's now check if it's been exposed on the api endpoint `/wp/v2/posts`, in our case, `my-wordpress.sportslink.info/`:
+Let's now check if it's been exposed on the api endpoint `/wp/v2/posts`, in our case, `my-wordpress.sportslink.info`:

 ![](images/wordpress-7.png)